loopier/clip/OSC-INTERFACE.md

 #### Loop (3 modes)
-  > `/loopier/clip/clip "exampleclip" "loop" "none"` - stops at the end of the movie.
+  > `/loopier/clip/clip "exampleclip" "loop" "none"`

+  tops at the end of the movie.

-  > `/loopier/clip/clip "exampleclip" "loop" "normal"` - starts over and over again.
+  > `/loopier/clip/clip "exampleclip" "loop" "normal"`

+  starts over and over again.

-  > `/loopier/clip/clip "exampleclip" "loop" "palindrome"` - bounces back and forth from beginning to end and back to the beginning.
+  > `/loopier/clip/clip "exampleclip" "loop" "palindrome"`

+  bounces back and forth from beginning to end and back to the beginning.

 #### Speed
-  > `/loopier/clip/clip "exampleclip" "speed" 2.0` - with `1.0` being normal speed.
+  > `/loopier/clip/clip "exampleclip" "speed" 2.0`

+  with `1.0` being normal speed.
 Any negative value will play the movie backwards.

 ---
 ### Reset